5 mistakes in the weight lifting gym

 Thanks for commenting.

-Maintaining a low body weight is essential in both road cycling and mountain bike, since carrying extra pounds (dead weight) decrease your performance.
-That is same situation for a weight lifter competing in a weight class.
-If the weight class is <82.5kg, then he will have to work hard for neural adaptations instead of hypertrophy, because additional body weight will make hime compete in a heavier weight class (<90kg).
+Maintaining low body weight is essential in both road cycling and mountain biking, since carrying extra pounds (deadweight) decrease your performance.
+That is the same situation for a weight lifter competing in a weight class.
+If the weight class is <82.5kg, then he will have to work hard for neural adaptations instead of hypertrophy, because additional bodyweight will make hime compete in a heavier weight class (<90kg).

 It is correct that the rep range is often used in powersports, but the people who are really interested in additional body mass (body builders) work much more in the rep range from 5 to 12.

 Sets of few reps apply very little damage to the muscle fibres (protein degradation).
 This damage is normally one of the parameters responsible for stimulating the muscle fibres to grow.
 By avoiding this protein degradation we can minimize the stimulus to hypertrophy.
-Also there is a couple of other ways to minimize or completely avoid additional body mass but still getting stronger.
+Also, there is a couple of other ways to minimize or completely avoid additional body mass but still get stronger.

 I wrote a series about it here: